Bhavnakumari-solanki-15/SolvYaar-Clean/README.md

 ### Our Approach:

 * **Problem Identification**: We observed that students often struggle with math in isolation, with limited feedback and support
-* **Solution Design**: We created a multi-faceted platform combining real-time collaboration tools with AI assistance
+* **Solution Design**: We created a multi-faceted platform combining interactive tools with AI assistance
 * **Innovation Focus**: We developed unique features like math personas and achievement NFTs to make learning engaging
-* **Technical Challenge**: We solved complex issues around real-time whiteboard collaboration and formula rendering
+* **Technical Challenge**: We solved complex issues around formula rendering and AI integration

 ---